mietzen/AKS-ArgoCD-tutorial/README.md

   --set crds.enabled=true
 ```

 Next, we need to configure it.
-Specifically, we’ll set up an issuer for Let’s Encrypt (using your email) and the HTTP-01 solver.
 Create a new file called `cluster-issuer-staging.yaml` (replace the email address with your own):

 ```yaml